The comic strip Dondi was first published in September of 1955.

 Italian “mid-European” boy who was orphaned during WWII.
 When he was discovered by American soldiers, he was looking for his parents, crying out donde* (“where” in Spanish), so the soldiers dubbed him Dondi.
 He was discovered and befriended by a pair of American G.I.s who’d found him “cowering behind a rubble heap.”

 When the soldiers were ordered back to the U.S., Dondi inadvertently smuggled himself into the U.S. by boarding the same boat as his “buddies.”
 Eventually he was adopted by one of the soldiers and “the early focus of the strip was Dondi’s discovery of America.”

-In 1956, the name Dondi appeared for the first time — both as a boy name and as a girl name — in the Social Security Administration’s baby name data:
+In 1956, the name Dondi appeared for the first time — both as a boy name and as a girl name — in the U.S. baby name data:

 Both the strip and the name peaked in popularity in the early ’60s.
-The strip ran until 1986; the name last appeared on the SSA’s list in 2002.
+The strip ran until 1986; the name last appeared in the SSA data in 2002.

 *Is donde used in Italian?
 Should the strip’s writers have used dove instead?

 Update, Sept.
 2017: My sources were wrong!
 I finally checked out the original strip.
 Turns out that Dondi’s name was not from donde — an explanation that never made much sense anyway — but from someone calling him a “dondi boy” (dandy boy).
 Here’s some of the Dondi dialogue that ran in mid-October, 1955:

 “All right now, sonny, tell us your name.”

 “Dondi what?
 What is your last name?”

 “Come now, Dondi, didn’t you ever have some other name?”